Be true to your school!

 THE “SCHOOLS” OF PYRAMIDOLOGY

-Two thousand years after the Great Pyramid was built, the Greek historian Herodotus, known as the “father of history,” revived the study of that Mighty Wonder.
-From that time to this, there was been controversy over its meaning and symbolism.
+Be true to your school: Two thousand years after the Great Pyramid was built, the Greek historian Herodotus, known as the “father of history,” revived the study of that Mighty Wonder.
+From that time to this, there has been controversy over its meaning and symbolism.
 In our day, opinions about the Pyramid fall into three schools, roughly sketched below.

 - “Pyramidiots”.
 This is the unflattering name given to those who believe the Great Pyramid is a revelation from a divine source, from the Creator.
 Those in this school say the plans for its building came from prophets who were in touch with the Divine will.
 One of the most distinguished scholars in this group was the Astronomer Royal for Scotland, C. Piazzi Smyth,(with Newton, Darwin and Einstein) a member of the Royal Society.
 Smyth, in his book Our Inheritance in the Great Pyramid (1864) claimed that the measurements he obtained from the Great Pyramid of Giza indicated a unit of length, the pyramid inch, equivalent to 1.001 British inches, that could have been the standard of measurement by the pyramid’s architects.
 Smyth claimed that the pyramid inch was a God-given measure handed down through the centuries from the time of Noah, and that the architects of the pyramid could only have been directed by the hand of God.
 Adam Rutherford, who directed the Institute of Pyramidology, and wrote a 4 volume set entitled “Pyramidology,” is another leading “pyramidiot.”
 Zahi Hawass regularly uses this term to dismiss any findings from this school.
 It is a generally undeserved ad hominem because of the serious and rational scholarship from many researchers in this group.
 But the Christian perspective of most of these authors dooms them to contempt from secular scholars.